-18 hours lecture; 108 hours work experience; 126 hours total Prerequisite: Completion of HCTM-100 with a minimum grade of C.

-A program designed to permit culinary students to work in the food industry applying what have learned in professional kitchen, food truck, or food service environment.
-This could include edu-tourism or publication.
-Course requires 120 hours of volunteer work or 150 hours of paid work.
-Transfers to CSU only
+18 hours lecture; 108 hours work experience; 126 hours total Prerequisite: Completion of HCTM-100 with a minimum grade of C. A program designed to permit culinary students to work in the food industry applying what have learned in professional kitchen, food truck, or food service environment.
+This could include edu-tourism, media publications or culinary school operations.
+Course requires 162 hours of paid work or volunteer work, that must be pre-approved by the instructor of record.